whyohengee/keyboarddrama/README.md

 Using JavaScript to listen for certain keys to be hit, which will be tied to specific sounds.

-You can read the blog post here.[add link]
+You can read my [blog post about it here](http://yongclee.com/sound-effects-keyboard/).

+You can view it on [Github pages here](https://whyohengee.github.io/keyboarddrama/).